insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

         sum_rows += row[0]
     print(sum_rows)

-The ``arraysize`` value can also be set before calling the procedure:
+The :attr:`Cursor.arraysize`` value can also be set before calling the
+procedure:

 .. code-block:: python